-Symptoms of liver disease that may cause your doctor to order an AST test include:
+The symptoms of liver disease that may cause your doctor to order an AST test include:

-- loss of appetite
+- a loss of appetite

-- swelling in the abdomen
+- swelling of your abdomen

-- yellow skin or eyes (jaundice)
+- yellow skin or eyes, which is called jaundice

 - dark urine

-- severe skin itching (pruritus)
+- severe skin itching, or pruritus

 - exposure to viruses that cause hepatitis

-- heavy alcohol use
+- frequent alcohol or drug use

-- family history of liver disease
+- a family history of liver disease

 - being overweight